robolab-pavia/slr-kit/slrkit_projects.md

 ### acronyms
 This commands extracts acronyms from the papers.
 Its output format is suitable to be used with `FAWOC` to classify which acronym is relevant or not.
+The output of this command will be called the *acronyms* file in the rest of this document.

 Usage: